pc2/Aurora-HLS/README.md

   make xclbin
 ```

 It is also possible to build a design for software emulation.
-But this skips the aurora kernels and just connects the issue with the dump kernels and is only used for verifying the correctness of the HLS kernels and the host code.
+But this skips the aurora kernels and just connects the send with the recv kernels and is only used for verifying the correctness of the HLS kernels and the host code.

 ```
   make xclbin TARGET=sw_emu